-Microsoft pad a ton of attention into perfecting the design of the Surface Pro 4, rather than reinventing the wheel.
-So, the Surface Pro 4 does look a lot like the Surface Pro 3, with some minor improvements – including a new chrome-laden Microsoft logo and more than half a millimeter thinner than the previous generation.
+Microsoft put a lot of effort into perfecting the Surface Pro 4’s design, rather than reinventing the wheel.
+It retains the general look and feel of the Surface Pro 3, but with some improvements – namely a new chrome-laden Microsoft logo, and it even shaves more than half a millimeter off the chassis.

 Microsoft Surface Pro 4: Who's it for?
 Should I buy it?

 If you’re not into the gigantic size, not to mention price, of the Surface Book 2, the Surface Pro 4 isn’t just a worthy alternative, but an excellent first choice for creative professionals that are always moving around.
-It costs less than the new Surface Pro 6 if you buy it refurbished, and we’re sure a ton of Black Friday and Cyber Monday deals will make it even cheaper.
+It costs less than the new Surface Pro 6 if you buy it refurbished.

 Although there are admittedly shortcomings when it comes to the battery life of the Surface Pro 4, it still holds up as a product that we can safely recommend to Windows tablet newcomers and veterans alike.
 As a ‘Pro’ device, the Surface Pro 4, of course, ships with Windows 10 Pro pre-installed (a $199/£219/AU$339 value).